-To provide dynamic context-sensitive help, an Eclipse-based application must define the associations between its UI controls and help contexts dynamically, by implementing methods of org.eclipse.help.IContextProvider.
-One of those methods (getContext) must return a concrete help context ID string, which matches an IContext object contributed by an extension of org.eclipse.help.contexts, and defined in an Eclipse context XML file.
-Another method (getSearchExpression) must return a context-specific help search expression, if the application requires more targeted search results than the default help search expression provides.
+To provide dynamic context-sensitive Help, an Eclipse-based application must define the associations between its UI controls and Help contexts dynamically, by implementing methods of org.eclipse.help.IContextProvider.
+One of those methods (getContext) must return a concrete Help context ID string, which matches an IContext object contributed by an extension of org.eclipse.help.contexts, and defined in an Eclipse context XML file.
+Another method (getSearchExpression) must return a context-specific Help search expression, if the application requires more targeted search results than the default help search expression provides.

-The DTP help-helper plug-in (org.eclipse.datatools.help) provides a "help key" extension point (org.eclipse.datatools.help.helpKeyProperties), and supplies a context provider delegate implementation (org.eclipse.datatools.help.ContextProviderDelegate).
+The DTP help-helper plug-in (org.eclipse.datatools.Help) provides a "help key" extension point (org.eclipse.datatools.help.helpKeyProperties), and supplies a context provider delegate implementation (org.eclipse.datatools.help.ContextProviderDelegate).

-- The helpKeyProperties extension point allows any plug-in to contribute ResourceBundle properties files that define the mapping of abstract help keys to concrete help context IDs and help search expressions. - The ContextProviderDelegate, along with abstract help keys, enables help context abstraction for any UI control that implements methods of IContextProvider.
+• The helpKeyProperties extension point allows any plug-in to contribute ResourceBundle properties files that define the mapping of abstract Help keys to concrete Help context IDs and Help search expressions.

+• The ContextProviderDelegate, along with abstract Help keys, enables Help context abstraction for any UI control that implements methods of IContextProvider.

-The eclipse_csh plug-in for DITA-OT provides the processing to generate context-sensitive help plug-ins, which serve as companions to Eclipse online documentation plug-ins generated by DITA-OT (using its standard dita2eclipsehelp transtype).
+The eclipse_csh plug-in for DITA-OT provides the processing to generate context-sensitive Help plug-ins, which serve as companions to Eclipse online documentation plug-ins generated by DITA-OT (using its standard dita2eclipsehelp transtype).
 Indeed, the dita2eclipse_csh transtype target depends on the dita2eclipsehelp target to first generate an Eclipse online documentation plug-in.

-Eclipse plug-ins produced by eclipse_csh handle the mapping of help contexts to context-specific help content, and provide support for the DTP help-helper infrastructure by contributing:
+Eclipse plug-ins produced by eclipse_csh handle the mapping of Help contexts to context-specific Help content, and provide support for the DTP help-helper infrastructure by contributing:

-Eclipse context XML files, which supply the context-specific help content for each help context, and point to other help topic contributions directly related to the help context Eclipse plug-ins produced by eclipse_csh do not contribute (or contain) any topic-based UA content.
+- Eclipse context XML files, which supply the context-specific Help content for each Help context, and point to other Help topic contributions directly related to the Help context - Java properties files, which define key-value pairs that map abstract Help contexts (helpKey constants) to concrete Help context IDs and context-specific Help search expressions

+Eclipse plug-ins produced by eclipse_csh do not contribute (or contain) any topic-based UA content.
 Their context XML files refer to topics contributed by their companion documentation plug-ins.